Faculty and Staff Directory

-*** Dr. Hudac is accepting students for Fall 2022 ***
+*** Dr. Hudac is accepting CNS students for Fall 2024 ***

-She received her Ph.D. in Developmental Psychology from the University of Nebraska-Lincoln in 2014 and completed postdoctoral training at the University of Washington.
+Dr. Hudac received her Ph.D. in Developmental Psychology from the University of Nebraska-Lincoln in 2014, completed postdoctoral training at the University of Washington, and was an Assistant Professor at the University of Alabama before coming to UofSC in 2022.
+She directs the Brain Research Across Development (B-RAD) Laboratory (https://www.b-radlab.com/).
 Her work uses a variety of cognitive neuroscience techniques, including EEG/ERP, eye tracking, and fMRI, to better understand how the brain changes as infants, children, adolescents, and adults learn about others.
 Her current work emphasizes a few specific topics:

 Understanding the social brain: We primarily focus on the development of the social brain, including basic processes